KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 driver.get('http://www.kunstderfuge.com/-/db/log-in.asp')
 ```

 Before continuing, make sure that you have subscribed to Kunst Der Fuge website if you haven't already.
 I am frugal so I chose to pay less and scrape the files I wanted.
-If you want to skip this process and pay more you can download the midi database
+If you want to skip this process and pay more you can download the midi database.

 Next Authenticate into the website in order to access the files.